manupatel20/Cold-Mail-Generation-tool/README.md

 **Cold Mail Generator**
-Cold email generator using groq, langchain and streamlit.
+Cold email generator is a tool developed using groq, langchain and streamlit.
 It allows user to input the URL of a company's careers page.
 The tool then extracts job listings from that page and generates personalized cold emails.
 These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.

 **Set-up**